monome/docs/norns/engine-study-2.md

 ## where we were, where we'll go

-The *Moonshine* engine we built in [rude mechanicals](/docs/norns/engine-study-1/) showcased a few key elements of norns engine development:
+The *Moonshine* engine we built in [rude mechanicals](/docs/norns/engine-study-1/#moonshine-engine) showcased a few key elements of norns engine development:

 - using a SuperCollider `Dictionary` to hold our parameters
 - leveraging SuperCollider's built-in functions like `.keysDo` to establish norns-specific commands
 - building a Lua file to bundle with your engine, to easily integrate it into another script

-To reduce complexity at the start of the learning journey, *Moonshine* polled the values of our parameters when a voice was triggered -- this meant that changes to the filter cutoff, for example, wouldn't be articulated on an already-playing voice, but would serve as the starting point for the next note event.
+To reduce complexity at the start of the learning journey, *Moonshine* polled our parameter values as a voice was triggered -- this meant that changes to the level, for example, wouldn't be articulated on an already-playing voice, but would serve as the starting point for the next note event.
 And while the engine was technically polyphonic, this was more a virtue of not establishing any specific way to handle individual voices.

-This study will aim to build upon our understanding of SuperCollider's relationship to norns scripting by:
+This study will build on our understanding of SuperCollider's relationship to norns scripting by:

 - breaking our SuperCollider files into separate *class* and *CroneEngine* files
 - using Groups in SuperCollider to manage realtime parameter changes to a playing voice